Synth-Fi/Synth-contracts/README.md

 ### Voting ⚖️

 All users can use their Synth tokens to vote on existing proposals.
-Besides accepting and declining proposals, users can also use their Synth tokens to publish a counter proposal that contains slight differences from the parent proposal such as changed the proposed percentage of community fund to use.
+Besides accepting and declining proposals, users can also use their Synth tokens to publish a counter proposal that contains slight differences from the parent proposal such as changing the proposed percentage of community fund to use.